brianshih1/mini-async-runtime/mdbook/src/executor/task.md

 ### **State**

-While the user-provided `Future` is already a state machine, there's a couple of additional `state` that the executor needs to keep track of.
-For example, whether the task is already scheduled or whether the task is cancelled.
+There's a couple of additional `state` that the executor needs to keep track of:

-Here are the following task states:

 - **SCHEDULED**: set if the task is scheduled for running
 - **RUNNING**: running is set when the future is polled.